 Sabrina’s journey is as unique as Ako’s.
 With a brief stint in early childhood education and more recently working in the tertiary sector, Sabrina has a thorough understanding of the challenges faced by the sector but also understands what works for children.
 With over 8 years of experience working with startup companies, Sabrina drives the business side of Ako.
 But her true passion lies at the intersection of entrepreneurship, education and sustainability.
 She loves bringing together people, projects and organisations to explore synergies and create mutually beneficial outcomes and thus achieving high impact.
 She is a true dot connector.
 As a mother of five year old twin girls, Sabrina noticed first hand the positive effect of unstructured play.
 Her own parenting style has been challenged more than once and she attributes the strong connections that she is building with her daughters to following a conscious parenting approach.
 She started researching education systems and schools around the world and got inspired.
 But a fruitless search for a learning environment that is aligned with her values and close-by, sparked the idea for Ako.

 Kate, a mother of three beautiful and busy boys who lives in West Auckland, loves nature and getting her hands dirty.
 As a registered primary school teacher, Kate has always been passionate about Play Based Learning.
 She enjoys reading about parenting and education and has continuously invested in her own professional development to broaden her skill base and be the best teacher she can be.
-Her background in using play-based learning in teaching and running nature-based holiday and 1-day learning programmes, allows her to bring the best of both teaching approaches together for the benefit of the children.
-Kate enrolled in an education based startup event and met Sabrina, the rest is history…
+Kate enrolled in an education based startup event and met Sabrina, the rest is history.
+After being involved in setting up Ako in 2018, Kate has now stepped into an advisory role.

 CHief Number cruncher

 Bronwyn has been helping out behind the scenes at Ako for the last few months and now joined the team to help with the business and admin sides of Ako.
 She is currently a full-time stay-at-home mother to two delightful boys (2 and 5 years old).
 Her professional background is in government economic and financial policy and strategy development.
 As a parent she follows a respectful parenting approach (RIE) and reads widely on child development and modern learning theories and practices.
-She has also been a strong supporter of Forest Schools and recently attended the Natural Phenomena Outdoor Education Conference.
+She is a strong supporter of Forest Schools and the children’s right to play.

 Claudia is a registered primary teacher with a strong science and mathematics background.
-She will be focusing on working with our older children (8-11y).
 Claudia is passionate about creativity, project-based learning, inquiry, future-focused skill development and compassionate communication.
 She enjoys the fun and wonder of discovering new learning through hands-on, practical experiences, and students working together.
 Claudia builds positive, respectful relationships with students, and honours them as autonomous individuals.
 She is currently working towards a Postgraduate Certificate in Digital and Collaborative Learning.
 It is important to Claudia to be well informed by current and robust research and to continually extend her knowledge.
 Outside of teaching, she works with teenagers and adults to develop their skills in compassionate communication.
 Claudia feels most at home at the beach or in the alpine environments of Nelson and its surrounding areas, where she grew up.

 Jemma is our social media and marketing star who works alongside Sabrina to spread the word about Ako.
 She is a third-year Business student double majoring in Market Insights and Management, with a passion for sustainability and environmentalism.